tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

  the balance is pulled.

-* Then, we are going to add a special function called a `constructor` that will allow us to deploy this contract with custom values vs. hardcoding things like our account owners directly in the code.
+* Then, we are going to add a special function called a `constructor` that will allow us to deploy this contract with custom values versus hardcoding things like our account owners directly in the code.

 Have students navigate back to their [Remix IDE](https://remix.ethereum.org) and continue.